 Second Half - The tempo only starts to change 1/2 way through the transition frame.

-In-Mix Point - Set the default point at which the in-mix point starts for transitions, and where the transition frame is placed.
-On 8 bars, track 2 will start 8 bars from the end of track 1.
+In-Mix Point - Set the default location at which the incoming track starts by default for transitions, and therefore deciding where the transition window is placed.
+If you for example set this at 8 bars, the transition will start 8 bars into the incoming track.

-Out-Mix Point - Set the default out-mix point.
+Out-Mix Point - Set the default out-mix point to define what part of the outgoing track should not be used.
 This determines where the transition frame is placed in track 2, letting it start.
-If set to 16, the first 16 bars of track 2 will be skipped.
+If set to 16, the last 16 bars of the outgoing track will be skipped.

 Transition Preset Curves